Snapshot of the COVID-19 American Workforce: Employees like working remotely; Employers cite greater workforce productivity; How to increase diversity remains top concern

 NEW YORK, March 4, 2021 /PRNewswire/ -- Infosys, a global leader in next-generation digital services and consulting, today announced the launch of the Milken Institute and Infosys report 'Future of Work: Insights for 2021 and Beyond'.
 The new report highlights insights about remote work based on original research; it examines the pandemic's impact on the workforce and offers recommendations for employers and employees moving forward.

 The report, based upon surveys of employees and managers of large US-based companies, found that 80% of respondents are very or somewhat satisfied with remote work, despite higher workloads and a lack of social interactions with colleagues.
-Eighty-two percent of managers said their employees are working more than they were before the pandemic, with over half saying employees were working 'a lot' more.
+Eighty-two percent of managers said their employees are working more than they were before the pandemic, with over half saying employees were working "a lot" more.

 However, access to remote work options remains inequitable across income brackets with lower-income employees seeing fewer remote job roles.
 Specifically, 69% of those with an income below $50k / year said they saw increased remote working opportunity, compared to 86% of those making over $75k / year.